 Others implicated in the fraud include two nurse practitioners, the COO, a vice president of sales, an operations manager, a district manager, and multiple sales representatives.

 Under Mr. Adams’ direction, Global Compounding Pharmacy billed insurers for medically unnecessary prescription drugs, court documents stated.
 Mr. Adams also paid prescribers to write prescriptions and directed employees to get medically unnecessary drugs for themselves, family members, and friends.

 Mr. Adams also pleaded guilty to altering prescriptions by adding other, non-prescribed drugs; automatically refilling prescriptions regardless of the patients’ needs; routinely waiving and discounting co-pays to coax patients to obtain drugs they didn’t need; and billing for drugs without patients’ consent or knowledge.

 The scheme targeted multiple health insurance plans, including Blue Cross Blue Shield of Alabama, and programs providing health insurance to the elderly, disabled, members of the military, and veterans, such as Medicare, TRICARE, and CHAMPVA, among others.

-When officials attempted to police the pharmacy’s activity, Mr. Adams and other defendants evaded and obstructed them by providing false information in response to audits and diverting their billing through affiliated pharmacies.
+When officials attempted to police the pharmacy’s activity, Mr. Adams and other defendants evaded and obstructed them.
+They provided false information in response to audits and diverted their billing through affiliated pharmacies.